chenwanqq/candle-llava/README.md

-# candle-lava
+# candle-llava
-implement llava using candle
+implement LLaVA using candle

 Still working!!!

+Current status: now we can process single image and a prompt.
+Since it lacks spatial process, the result may be different from the original LLaVA.

 ## task
 - [x] Download the corresponding weights from Hugging Face